krypto5863/COM3D2.ShortStartLoader/README.md

 ## What ##
 To get technical, we optimize various calls by sorta juggling the slower parts of the code.
 You can credit @hatena_37 for portions of the code found in ModMenuAccel that indeed confer a speed boost.
 I ported that code to BepInEx and implemented it in a cleaner fashion into SSL.
 Apart from that, the biggest optimization is implementing parallelism for mod gathering.
 This can slough off various seconds or even minutes as the game identifies mod files while it loads itself.

+Please keep in mind this won't fix the massive delay you'll experience when starting the game, the crappy code is still unmanaged, this only helps somewhat especially when you have very large mod folders.

 ## Installation ##
 Make sure you're on at least assembly version 2.24 of the game before installing!